ryanhallock/Config/README.md

 * `bukkit-compatibility` for 1.7.10 - 1.18.2

 # Jitpack
-You can use JitPack as your repository. [https://jitpack.io/#KermanIsPretty/Config/](https://jitpack.io/#KermanIsPretty/Config/)
+You can use JitPack as the repository for gradle/maven. [https://jitpack.io/#KermanIsPretty/Config/](https://jitpack.io/#KermanIsPretty/Config/)

 # TODO